Professionals: Do you wish you could do more for your clients?

 If you’ve had any of these thoughts you certainly aren’t alone.
 You need to keep reading…

 I share these same frustrations, as I too want all of my clients to be successful.
 So, I’ve spent an enormous amount of time looking for solutions to meet their unique needs.
 Unfortunately, I often don’t find what I’m looking for.
 I’m willing to guess that you’ve had the same problem.

 I’ve referred clients to Therapists, outpatient, support groups, and other community services knowing it was unlikely that they’d ever follow through.
 I wished there was some other way to help them get the support they need, but I had exhausted all the options.
 So, I had to make the best referral I could and pray they’d show up to the appointment.

-For one reason or another, traditional services aren’t a good fit or don’t work out for some of our clients.
+For some reason, traditional services aren’t a good fit or don’t work out for some of our clients.
 So, we need alternatives.
-As a Therapist, young people tell me time and time again:
+As a Counselor, young people tell me time and time again things like this: